fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `tracksPriority`

-* Contains all tracks that will be forwarded to peer until the next `tracks_priority` message.
+* Contains all tracks that will be forwarded to client until the next `tracks_priority` message.
   This type of messages is sent only if DisplayManager is spawned

   ```json